dcrapis/oceandao-wiki/Home.md

 Join the [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) for ongoing collaboration and discussion.

 ## OceanDAO Round 6
+Proposals with 50% or more “Yes” Votes receive a grant, until “Total Round Funding Available” is depleted in descending number of votes received order.

 | **Funding Round**                      | **Proposals Due By**      | 2 Day Due Diligence Window |  **Voting Starts & Add OCEAN to Voting Wallet By**     | **Voting Ends**           | **Funding Amount** | **Individual Proposal Request Limit** |  **Total Round Funding Available** | **[Round Earmark](Round-Earmark)** |
 | --                             | --                        | --                        |  --                             | -- | -- | -- | -- |  -- |
 | [Round 6](https://port.oceanprotocol.com/c/oceandao/round-6/63)  | June 1, 2021 at 23:59 GMT  | Ends June 3, 2021 at 23:59 GMT  | June 3, 2021 at 23:59 GMT  | June 7, 2021 at 12:00 PM GMT| Request your amount of OCEAN       | 18.000 OCEAN | 180.000 OCEAN | 35% For New Proposals |

+Future OceanDAO Funding Rounds are now **THE FIRST TUESDAY OF EVERY MONTH**:
+* Project proposal due deadline: on the 1st day of the month at 23:59 GMT.
+* Voting wallet balance snapshot: on the 3rd day of the month at 23:59 GMT.
+* Voting closes: 7th day of the month at 12:00pm GMT.
+* Funding: [Via Request](https://github.com/oceanprotocol/oceandao/wiki/Request-Grant-Guidelines) (please note this is NEW as of Round Five)

+*Each round is subject to change and there may be variations in: amount of funding, # teams funded, and action steps themselves, etc as the DAO matures.
+This wiki will be updated accordingly to reflect any and all changes.

 ## OceanDAO Round 5
 OceanDAO aims to fund 65% of Proposals, up to our Target.